Hand, foot and mouth disease

 - Do not pop the blisters; they will heal on their own.

-- Send your child to care or school if she feels well enough to take part in activities.
+- Send your child to daycare or school if they feel well enough to take part in activities.

 - Wash toys and surfaces in your home regularly.

 - Is vomiting and showing any sign of dehydration, such as: